-How to Answer the Phone Properly at Your Business
+How to Answer the Phone Professionally at Your Business

-3) When answering the phone, welcome callers courteously and identify yourself and your organization immediately.
+- When answering the phone, welcome callers courteously and identify yourself and your organization immediately.
 Say, for instance, "Good morning.
 Cypress Technologies.
 Susan speaking.
 How may I help you?"
+Don't just say "Hello".
 No one should ever have to ask if they've reached such and such a business.

-6) Train your voice and vocabulary to be positive when phone answering, even on a "down" day.
+- Train your voice and vocabulary to be positive when phone answering, even on a "down" day.
+A positive vocabulary is one that focuses on helping the customer.
 For example, rather than saying, "I don't know", say, "Let me find out about that for you."

-12) Train everyone else who answers the phone to answer the same way, including other family members if you're running a home-based business.
+- Train everyone else who may answer the phone to answer the same way, including other family members if you're running a home-based business.
 Check on how your business's phone is being answered by calling in and seeing if the phone is being answered in a professional manner.
 If they don't pass the test, go over this "how to answer the phone" list with them to make sure that everyone at your business knows how to answer phone calls properly.